The Power of Play Reading Answers: IELTS Reading Practice Test with Answers

 The Power of Play

 A. Almost every child in the world enjoys playing.
 Children are very driven towards playing that they can play in any state of affairs, like when they don’t have real toys or when active encouragement is not given by parents.
 For children, the pastime is running, dissembling and building.
-Researchers and educators perceive that children’s communal, intellectual, physical, and behavioral development all benefit from partaking in these kinds of extracurricular facilities.
+Researchers and educators perceive that children’s communal, intellectual, physical, and behavioural development all benefit from partaking in these kinds of extracurricular facilities.
 Undeniably, playtime holds a crucial role in the growth of a healthy child.
 Playing was recognized as a fundamental right by the United Nations High Commission on Human Rights in 1989.

 B. Although experts continue to make a rational argument for the noteworthiness of play in children’s lives, there is a decline in the actual time children spend playing.
 Playing time has decreased by eight hours a week compared to two decades ago (Elkind 2008).
 Test preparation has displaced play in elementary and middle schools due to an increase in academic demands, and flashcards and educational ‘toys’ are marketed to parents who really want to give their toddlers forewarning.
 A deceitful paradox between play and learning is created by our society.